odhran-kainos/blog/post/15 - Benchmarking Scala Collections.md

 | m.Buffer        |             19 |             30 |             58 |            174 |            691 |          2,690 |         10,840 |         43,000 |        169,800 |        687,000 |      2,770,000 |     11,790,000 |

-Constructing a `mutable.Buffer` with `.append` seems to be about 30% faster than constructing a `List` with `::`: there's a consistent small difference, but it's probably not enough for you to notice in practice.
-If you want an accumulator to dump stuff into, a `List` or a `mutable.Buffer` will probably both work just fine.
+Constructing a `mutable.Buffer` with `.append` seems to be about 2-3x as slow as constructing a `List` with `::`, though with large lists the difference seems to drop down to a 1.5x difference.
+I find this a bit surprising, but what it means is that if you have an accumulator that needs to be fast, you using a `List` is possibly the better option.

 |:----------------|---------------:|---------------:|---------------:|---------------:|---------------:|---------------:|---------------:|---------------:|---------------:|---------------:|---------------:|---------------:|
 | **construct**   |          **0** |          **1** |          **4** |         **16** |         **64** |        **256** |      **1,024** |      **4,096** |     **16,192** |     **65,536** |    **262,144** |  **1,048,576** |